-All Lhasa Happy Homes pups are cared for in a home environment and treated as if they were part of the family.
+All Lhasa Happy Homes pups are cared for in a home environment and/or daycare facility and treated as if they were part of the family.
 Each is temperament tested, and we evaluate their interaction with other dogs, kids and people to determine the best home for each.
 They receive responsible medical attention, rehabilitation when necessary, treats and toys when they are good, and a warm lap to lay on at the end of the day to let them know how much they are loved.

 We strive to give adopters our best assessment of a dog’s physical condition and behavior to assure that the selected dog is a good match for the intended family.
 These dogs have been through a lot, and they deserve to be loved unconditionally – the same way they’ll love you!

 Our ongoing mission is to match families with their ideal pets and give these special pups a second chance at a great new life.
 It is staggering to see these beautiful dogs dumped in the shelters or abandoned by their families day after day, year after year.

 We concentrate on the dogs of our breed (Lhasa Apso, Shih Tzu, Maltese and small breed mixes) who have ended up on the shelters through no fault of their own.
 Many of these dogs have critical injuries, require surgery, are senior in age and/or have otherwise been left to die.